mongodb-developer/service-tests/README.md

 # The MongoDB API Tester
 This repository is used to perform correctness testing against a MongoDB API endpoint and analyze the results.
-It also contains intructions for how to run performance tests.
+It also contains instructions for how to run performance tests.

 ## Performance Testing